How Green are Electric Cars?

-So is switching from ICE to EV really a greener option?
-We explore in this guide.
+So is switching from ICEs to EVs really a greener option?
+We explore the question in this guide.

 - When charging is greenest

 How green is using electricity as energy source?

 While it is true that your electric car will be greener with specifically sourced renewable electricity, you may be surprised by how green it is when just plugged into the average UK gridmix.

 |Direct emissions||0 gCO2/km||123 gCO2/km|

 |Fuel production emissions||37 gCO2/km*||39 gCO2/km**|

 * According to average UK grid emissions in 2020 - 180gCO2/kWh